centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-linux-ssh.md

 |             | SSHPORT         | By default: 22                                                                              |
 |             | SSHEXTRAOPTIONS | Customize it with your own if needed.
 E.g.: ```--ssh-priv-key=/user/.ssh/id_rsa```          |

 With that backend, you don't have to validate the target server fingerprint manually.
-Nice ;)

 ## FAQ